informagi/conversational-entity-linking/README.md

-ConvEL: Conversational Entity Linking Datasets
+ConEL: Conversational Entity Linking Datasets
 ============

 This repository provides the resources related to entity linking annotations in conversational settings.\